What is Social Entrepreneurship: History, Ideas and Examples

 Find out the things you have a flair for.
 You might be a good people person, or you can communicate ideas succinctly.
 Whatever your skill and strong points are, find how you can apply them to further your cause.

 A social enterprise should have a way of generating profit and at the same time achieve their charitable goals.
 Consider the business model you can follow for maximum impact.
 For instance, a cooperative model provides services to subscribing group members with shared needs or aspirations.
 Or you can adopt the market linkage model whereby you build relationships and connect your clients with the market for their services and products.

 Planning and implementing a correct business structure at the onset is essential for the venture to succeed.

 There’s been a steady rise in the popularity of the term Social Entrepreneurship.
 In fact, it’s been one of the favorite buzzwords for the past decade.
 More organizations are businesses are taking their corporate social responsibilities serious which makes them more appealing to consumers in specific demographics, thereby giving them a competitive advantage.
-If you have the passion for making an impact in the society, there’s never been a better time to start your social entrepreneurship journey and help create a better world.
+If you have the passion for making an impact in the society, there’s never been a better time to start your journey and help create a better world.